jweissenberger/code-engine/ReadMe.md

 # Code Engine

 Code Engine is a python package that automatically solves your coding problems using Machine Learning.
-Instead of posting your problem on a forum and waiting days for an answer, let state of the art ML solve it for you.
+Instead of posting your problem on a forum and waiting days for an answer, let state of the art ML solve it for you almost instantly.
 All you need to provide is:

 1. A description of what you want the code to do
 2. The inputs of the code